jmaleonard/bubble-sort-service/README.md

 [![Build Status](https://travis-ci.org/jmaleonard/bubble-sort-service.svg?branch=master)](https://travis-ci.org/jmaleonard/bubble-sort-service)

 Bubble Sort Service is a service that implements the bubble sort as service.
-It can be run in various.
+It can be run in various ways.

   - Locally by using local installed version of Node
   - Docker Container that exposes a server